Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Multi-Agent RL for Quadrotor Control

-where $k$ are positive weighting constants.
-The first four terms are to minimize the position and heading error, and the next two terms are to mitigate aggressive motions.
-The resulting SARL framework is presented at the left column of \Cref{fig:FW}.
+where $k \in\Re$ are positive weighting constants.
+The first four terms aim to minimize position and heading errors, while the subsequent three terms penalize aggressive motions.
+Additionally, a severe penalty $r_\textrm{crash}$ is imposed in the event of a crash or exceeding the predefined flight boundaries.